iansheridan/dasypygal-wiki/wiki/How_to_join_D'Gentlemen.md

 * Copy, paste and fill out the application below.
 Please do not skip over questions in the application.
 A well written, complete application goes a long way.
 Then email it to [dgent.applications@gmail.com](mailto:dgent.applications@gmail.com)
 * In the Subject line of your email please put your character name, level and spec/class . (ie: Cailleach 80 Holy Priest)
 * Show us a bit of your personality when filling out the application.
 We're here to kill bosses but we are also here to have fun!
-* Please contact Skox (Recruitment Officer) to say Hi (he gets lonely sometimes and welcomes PM's) and let him know you’re intending to apply.
-If Skox is unavailable please contact one of the officers in the guild http://dasypygal.dyndns.org/wiki/Officers.
+* Please contact Veldrane (Recruitment Officer) to say Hi (he gets lonely sometimes and welcomes PM's) and let him know you’re intending to apply.
+If Veldrane is unavailable please contact one of the officers in the guild http://dasypygal.dyndns.org/wiki/Officers.
 * You MUST also register an account on the forums, after you've registered please contact an officer so we can approve your forum account.
 Once your E-mail application has been received, we will post your E-mail application in the Probie Forum.

 Email address : [dgent.applications@gmail.com](mailto:dgent.applications@gmail.com)